I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 Music videos provide experience for budding directors.
-Directors who got their start directing music videos include David Fincher, Jonathan Dayton, Valerie Faris, Michael Bay, and Marc Webb.
+Directors who started directing music videos include David Fincher, Jonathan Dayton, Valerie Faris, Michael Bay, and Marc Webb.

 Successful directors are involved in all three phases of production, from beginning to end.
 Some directors assume multiple roles, such as director-producer or writer-producer-director.

-Whatever other roles they take on, as directors, they must know how to hire the right people, and how to fire the wrong people, and how to handle people, so the crew works as a dedicated team.
+Whatever other roles they take on, as directors, they must know how to hire the right people, fire the wrong people, and handle people, so the crew works as a dedicated team.

 Kazan Speaks About Being a Director